tonytsheng/DBHUB/DMS/CDC_AFTER_PROMOTERR/readme.md

-# Automating Turning on a DMS Migration Task After Promoting a Read Replica
+# Turning on a DMS Migration Task After Promoting a Read Replica
 Prereqs:
 - Source instance up and healthy.
 - Read replica from that source instance, up and healthy.